vwgeiser/PASTEL/README.md

 ### Prerequisites

-The provided 'pastel_env.yml' file is the environment with the packages currently required to run the main pvocal_env file.
+The provided 'pastel_env.yml' file is the environment with the packages currently required to run the main pvocal_env file, if you want to create the environment from scratch, please look at that file, or the top of the main "code/v0_1_5_PASTEL.ipynb" to see what packages to get started with.

 To install the environment file run this line in an anaconda prompt window: